studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/index.php/quickedit/attachments" "phase:2,nolog,pass,id:10001,ctl:ruleRemoveTargetById=942431;ARGS:ajax_page_state[libraries]"
 ```

-You know the drill by now: The first one goes with the other 921180 exclusions (don't forget to pick a new rule id) and the second is added as a separate new entry:
+You know the drill by now: The first one goes with the other 921180 exclusions (don't forget to pick a new rule ID) and the second is added as a new entry:

 ```bash